cylc/cylc-doc/src/user-guide/running-suites.rst

 Once a suite has been started, it cannot start from scratch again without a re-install.
-At this point, it is typically a restart that is needed most often (but see also :ref:`Reloading The Suite Configuration At Runtime`).
+At this point, it is typically a restart that is needed most often (but see also :ref:`Reloading The Workflow Configuration At Runtime`).

 .. note::